-Business and Political Economy (BPE)With the completion of this program, you will receive a BS with a major in Business and Political Economy.
+Business and Political Economy (BPE)With the completion of this program, you will receive a Bachelor's of Science with a major in Business and Political Economy.
 You will not select a specific area of study as concentrations in business, politics and economics are already built into your specialized curriculum.
-With planning, and consultation with the BPE academic adviser (currently, Erin Katims for freshmen and Scott Bourdeau for upper classmen), it may be possible to incorporate an NYU minor ora Stern Track into your time at NYU; some students may be able to incorporate a second major through the College of Arts and Science, although this may at least require summer/January coursework.
+With planning, and consultation with the BPE academic adviser (currently, Erin Katims for freshmen and Scott Bourdeau for upper classmen), it may be possible to incorporate an NYU minor or a Stern Track into your time at NYU; some students may be able to incorporate a second major through the College of Arts and Science, although this may at least require summer/January coursework.

 Beginning with the Class of 2017, the BPE curriculum requirements also include the International Studies Program (ISP) and 'Organizational Communication and Its Social Context.'

 The NYU Stern faculty developed and approved the following four guiding educational principles in 2013 as the foundational goals for the Bachelor of Science in Business and Political Economy (BPE) degree program at NYU Stern.
-These goals describe the knowledge, skills, and values that we expect our students to have attained upon completion of their undergraduate program study.
+These goals describe the knowledge, skills, and values that the School expects students to have attained upon completion of their undergraduate program study.

 I. Achieve proficiency: Students will achieve professional levels of competence in core functions of business, including written communication skills, and understanding of the principle theories of international politics and economics.